nRF24/RF24Network/docs/tuning.md

 Routing of traffic is handled invisibly to the user, by the network layer.
 If the network addresses are assigned in accordance with the physical layout of the network, nodes will route traffic automatically as required.
-Users simply constuct a header containing the appropriate destination address, and the network will forward it through to the correct node.
+Users simply construct a header containing the appropriate destination address, and the network will forward it through to the correct node.
 Individual nodes only route individual fragments, so if using fragmentation, routing nodes do not need it enabled, unless sending or receiving fragmented payloads themselves.